wcfrobert/ezweld/README.md

 It turns out the "force-per-unit-length" convention is a remnant of an era when dealing with numbers too big or too small incurs very real economic cost.
 In Chapter 7.4-7, Blodgett writes about two other reasons for why treating welds as lines is preferable.
 In summary:

 * With the line method, demands can be calculated without specifying a thickness.
-Instead, we can calculate a demand, then specify a thickness afterwards that would work for a connection.
+Instead, we can calculate a demand, then specify a thickness that would work afterwards.
 This is important in the pre-calculator era where engineering calculations are not automated, and a change in the input parameter would mean revising pages of hand calculation.
 * Stress distribution within a weld is affected by many factors like eccentricities, notch effects, fillet shape, and etc. The resulting stress must then be combined which can make hand calculation too burdensome. the "force per unit length" convention is a design simplification that circumvents the thorny problem of stress transformations and change of basis (refer to the next few sections for more info).

 Here a table from the Omer W. Blodgett textbook that provides equations for common weld group geometric properties (1 dimensions less):